 Contact Bader Scott Injury Lawyers

 A dog bite victim may be left with painful injuries, considerable mental trauma, disfiguring scars, and steep medical bills.
 If you or a loved one was bitten by a dog, a personal injury claim may allow you to seek financial compensation for your losses.
-You may be able to pursue compensation for your past, present, and future medical expenses, lost income from missed work, pain and suffering, and more.
+With expert guidance from our dog bite lawyers in Atlanta, you may be able to pursue compensation for your past, present, and future medical expenses, lost income from missed work, pain and suffering, and more.